 \subsection{On the existence of a nonlinearity set}

-In LP, every slackness vector corresponding to a transition point is a vertex of the polyhedron, e.g., see Example \ref{xxgh1}.
-In SDP, however, the slackness matrix corresponding to a transition point could not be a vertex of the feasible regions.
-For instance, in Example \ref{patex2}, the origin is only one transition point of the primal conic representable set $\varTheta_P$, but it is not vertex.
-Even so, the slackness matrix of a transition point is closely related to vertices.
-Since the number of the vertices of the polyhedron is finite, we make the following conjecture:
+In LP, every slackness vector corresponding to a transition point is a vertex of the polyhedron (for example, see Example \ref{xxgh1}).
+However, in SDP, the slackness matrix corresponding to a transition point can not be a vertex of the spectrahedon.
+For example, in Example \ref{patex2}, the origin is only one transition point of $\varTheta_P$, but it is not a vertex.
+However, the slackness matrix of a transition point is closely related to the vertices.
+Because the number of vertices of the polyhedron is finite, we make the following conjecture:

-{\bf Conjecture:} the number of the vertices of the feasible region of a conic linear optimization problem is finite.
+{\bf Conjecture:} Number of the vertices of $\mathscr{X}$ or number of transition points of $\varTheta_P$.